Half Moon Bay, California: Geography

 Half Moon Bay is approximately 25 mi south of San Francisco, 10 mi west of San Mateo, and 45 mi north of Santa Cruz.
 Neighboring towns include El Granada, Princeton-by-the-Sea, Moss Beach, and Montara to the north and Purissima, San Gregorio, and Pescadero to the south.
+The city limits of Half Moon Bay run up the coast from the main part of the town to include the neighborhoods of Frenchman's Creek and Miramar Beach, with the northernmost extant overlooking Pillar Point Harbor.

-According to the United States Census Bureau, the city has a total area of 16.2 km2, of which, 16.2 km2 of it is land and 0.03 km2 of it (0.17%) is water.
+According to the United States Census Bureau, the city has a total area of 16.2 km2, of which 16.2 km2 is land and 0.03 km2 (0.17%) is water.
 The town is situated on a bay of the same name.
 Major local industries include agriculture (houseplants, floriculture, Christmas trees, pumpkins, artichokes), fishing, and tourism.
 Historically, Half Moon Bay had been known as San Benito and Spanishtown.
 A 2022 study of the effects of sea level rise, found that both major tourism attractions, and other infrastructure would be under threat from projected Sea level rise caused by global warming.
 The study found at least 123 buildings, including the Ritz Carlton (a major employer for the town), Pigeon Point Lighthouse and the Pescadero Cal Fire Station would be seriously threatened by erosion if sea level were to rise by 5 ft.

-A popular spot at Half Moon Bay is the 'Jetty,' or as it is sometimes called, 'The Breakwater.'
-This is a man-made break with unusual waves shaped by reflections from the breakwater at Pillar Point Harbor.
-Creeks in Half Moon Bay include Frenchmans, Pilarcitos and Naples.

-Montara State Marine Reserve & Pillar Point State Marine Conservation Area extend offshore from Montara, just north of Half Moon Bay.
-Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.
+Streams in Half Moon Bay include Frenchmans, Pilarcitos and Naples Creeks.